ainsleyrutterford/HPC-OpenCL/README.md

 # OpenCL, OpenMP, and MPI parallelisation

 As part of the Advanced High Performance Computing unit at the University of Bristol, I parallelised a Lattice Boltzmann code using the OpenCL, OpenMP, and MPI libraries.
-All three implementations are written in C. I achieved the highest grade in the class and was awarded the Crazy prize.
+All three implementations are written in C. I achieved the highest grade in the class and was awarded the Cray prize.
 A report explaining the optimisations explored is available [here](https://github.com/ainsleyrutterford/HPC-OpenCL/blob/master/report.pdf).

 ## About